 Solving Excel’s Date recognition problem.

-When trying to find a solution for Excel date recognition on the Internet, the most common is to use the DATEVALUE function, which is supposed to convert the date stored as text to a number that Excel recognizes as a date.
-For example, the formula =DATEVALUE("2/28/2023") returns 44985.
+returns 44985.
 However, we did not have good results with the function because it recognized the date only in a specific format, in the case of Canada in the format “yyyy-mm-dd,” and the export we got from the client was in a different format.
-You can learn more about the DATEVALUE function at the Microsoft support website.
+You can learn more about the DATEVALUE

 After some experiments, we found the best way to convert dates as text to Date format using the “Text to Columns” functionality.
 That works well in all cases, with any date format, so that is the way we recommend to you.